-The Agricultural Education Building (our home) was officially opened earlier this year on Monday 13th March by the Deputy Prime Minister Hon.
+The Agricultural Building (our home) was officially opened on Monday 13 March 2017 by then Deputy Prime Minister, Hon.
 Barnaby Joyce.

 Our master class program is in development.

 Look out for our future workshops on:

 The research cabinet is designed to showcase the work of our scientists and share with the community their important research contributions, with the contents rotating on a regular basis.
 Currently on display is the telemetric equipment used by Professor Fritz Geiser the Torpor Lab and Behavioural and Physiological Ecology Research Centre to gather data in the field.